fresh 48 session welcome guide

 what to wear:

 for you: If you are able to move around, pick an outfit that allows you to remain comfortable and feels natural to you.
 It's helpful to pick 2-3 colors and coordinate outfits around those colors, without being "matchy matchy".
-Keep in mind that the main focus is on your beautiful new baby so there is no need to go overboard with planning outfits - leave that for your in-home lifestyle newborn session ;-) It might be best to stay away from too many textures or patterns and clothing with large logos or distracting photos-remember we want the focus to be on your baby.
+It might be best to stay away from too many textures or patterns and clothing with large logos or distracting photos-remember we want the focus to be on your baby.
 Feel free to add pops of color, however be mindful that bold colors may color cast onto the baby.
 I would encourage you to not all dress the same (i.e., white shirt and khaki pants) because you are your own and we want that to show in these photos!

 Head over to my Pinterest Board for complimenting outfit ideas.